-Study records must be kept for a minimum of 5 years after completion or discontinuation of the study, unless Insignia Communications and Pfizer have expressly agreed to a different period of retention via a separate written agreement.
-Record must be retained for longer than 5 years or as required by applicable local regulations.
+Study records must be kept for a minimum of 5 years after completion or discontinuation of the study, unless Insignia Communication Pvt.
+Ltd. and Pfizer have expressly agreed to a different period of retention via a separate written agreement.
+Records must be retained for longer than 5 years if required by applicable local regulations.